-Student Opinion – America is Not a Democracy
+Student Opinion – Stop calling America a democracy

 Many Americans operate under a fundamental misunderstanding about our government.
 Democracy is a buzzword meant to harbor thoughts of rainbows and flowers about how awesome people are and how they get to directly influence their government.
 Yes, a government of the people, by the people and for the people has proven to be a societal achievement in man’s history, but we need to stop calling the U.S. a democracy.

 Technically, our government is a democracy, defined by Merriam-Webster as “a government in which the supreme power is vested in the people and exercised by them directly or indirectly through a system of representation usually involving periodically held free elections.”
 However, flinging around the buzzword to describe American government without context has many times led to confusion about how our system operates.

 Take our presidential elections, for example.
 Every four years, television pundits must explain to voters how the Electoral College works, where the winner of the election receives the most points from states won instead of a popular vote.
 To the shock and chagrin of some, the candidate with the most votes doesn’t always win — awfully quirky and undemocratic of a democracy, right?

 Look at the United States Senate, where every state gets equal representation of two senators regardless of population.
 California, with a population of 39 million people, receives the same number of senators as Wyoming, with a population of 579,000.
 That’s not very democratic of the U.S., is it?

 Furthermore, the Senate rule of the filibuster, which requires 60 of 100 votes to pass legislation through the chamber, is perhaps the greatest enemy of those who view the United States as — or want it to be — a pure democracy.
 The majority of people want something passed, so why can’t it pass?
 That would be a fair and logical question to ask if you were under the assumption that the U.S. is a democracy in the way it is commonly described.